Employing family members

 Alienation

-Non-family members feeling alienated or excluded.
+Non-family members may feel alienated or excluded.

 Missing out on experienced staff